pseudopulse/Moonswept/Moonswept/README.md

 # Moonswept

-### Does not work on v49 or below

-Moonswept is an in-dev enemy mod that adds 2 new enemies to the game.
+Moonswept is an in-dev content mod that adds 2 new enemies to the game.

 No before you ask moonswept does not add moons.